 - ReferendumRunningTotals.xsd – the schema for running totals in a referendum.

 - STVNominations.xsd – the schema for nominations in an election which uses Single Transferable Vote or a variation thereof, which includes mayoral elections in London and other English cities, Northern Ireland Assembly elections, and elections for the heads of police forces.

 - STVResults.xsd – the schema for rushes and results in an election which uses Single Transferable Vote or a variation thereof (see above for the list of elections to which this relates).

 Queries and comments

-If you have any technical queries or comments relating to the XML message feed, please contact Press Association Customer Services, and they will quickly pass on the message to the relevant person.
+If you have any technical queries or comments relating to the XML message feed, please contact PA Customer Services, and they will quickly pass on the message to the relevant person.